lxdock/lxdock/docs/cli/status.rst

 .. code-block:: console

-  $ nomad status               # shows the statuses of all the containers of the project
+  $ lxdock status               # shows the statuses of all the containers of the project
-  $ nomad status mycontainer   # shows the status of the "mycontainer" container
+  $ lxdock status mycontainer   # shows the status of the "mycontainer" container
-  $ nomad status web ci        # shows the statuses of the "web" and "ci" containers
+  $ lxdock status web ci        # shows the statuses of the "web" and "ci" containers